vavanv/graphql.webapi/README.md

 # GraphQL Web API with ASP.NET Core 8

 A modern GraphQL API built with **ASP.NET Core 8** and **HotChocolate GraphQL** that demonstrates GraphQL implementation with Entity Framework Core and SQL Server.
+The solution includes both a GraphQL API and an MVC web application.

 ## 🚀 Features